mickwheelz/ovo-salesforce-interview-public/README.md

 The aim of this task is to understand how you develop on salesforce.
 This task is based on a real world example of the type of work we do here at OVO.

-The time alloted is one hour, you may not get everything complete in that time but
+The time allotted is one hour, you may not get everything complete in this time.
+Ideally we want something that is functional at the end of the exercise.

-## Pre-requsites
+## Pre-requisites

 You will need the following in order to complete this task;

 1. Access to a salesforce org; This should **not** be a production org.
-Please use either a empty Scrarch org, or a Developer Edition org.
+Please use either an empty scratch org, or a Developer Edition org.

 If you don't have an org to use please go to https://developer.salesforce.com/signup and get a developer edition org.

 2. A suitable IDE and GIT configured on your system.
 You will need to clone this repository and deploy it to your org to start the task.

-We recomend VSCode, however feel free to use any IDE you are comfortable with.
+We recommend VSCode, however feel free to use any IDE you are comfortable with.
 NOTE: As you need to clone and deploy this repo, the Developer Console cannot be used.

 3. SFDX and LWC-Jest in order to deploy and test your code.
 If you have yarn installed on your system you can run `yarn install` once you have cloned the repository to install these dependancies.